What To See & Do On Ikaria Island, Greece

 Tower Of Drakano

 This stone tower was probably built during the fourth century BC in Fanari.
-Constructed entirely using fine marble blocks, the tower is visible from long distances.
+The tower is constructed entirely using fine marble blocks and is visible from long distances.

 Shopping Experiences In Ikaria

-Most shops on Ikaria can be found in some of the local villages, including Evdilos, Agios Kirykos, Gialiskari, Therma, and Armenistis.
+Most shops on Ikaria can be found in local villages, including Evdilos, Agios Kirykos, Gialiskari, Therma, and Armenistis.

 Although most of them commonly sell souvenirs, many others feature some of the top-quality products made on the island, including ceramics, excellent honey, extra virgin olive oil, and Ikarian cheese.